New Materials for Healthy Texas Women Now Available

 To order large quantities of the 1-page application, use the online order form.

 - Providers and community-based organizations can help women fill out and fax their applications to HHSC for processing.

 - If a woman fills out an application at the clinic or doctor's office and HHSC gets it that same month, the services she receives that day will be covered if she meets program eligibility requirements.

-- HHSC has developed a screening tool (DOC) [Spanish screening tool (DOC) ] and an income worksheet (DOC) to help providers screen for eligibility and identify acceptable forms of proof of citizenship, identity, and income.
+- HHSC has developed an English screening tool (DOC), a Spanish screening tool (DOC), and an income worksheet (DOC) to help providers screen for eligibility and identify acceptable forms of proof of citizenship, identity, and income.
 Please do not fax the screening tool with the application.

 What name should the woman use on her application?

 The name printed on her current Social Security card.

 What information and documents are required to be submitted with an application?